Inist-CNRS/ezmaster/README.md

 ### ezmaster 4.3.2

 - Add the proxypreservehost feature on the ezmaster-rp's nginx config (needed especially by instances, ex: wordpress)
+- Bug fix: somtime log button does not work because of a strange behavior on the [dockerode lib](https://github.com/apocas/dockerode/issues/456)

 ### ezmaster 4.3.1